 - 1. Press Feature 812.
-The display will change to show your call log records. - Use the key to select which call log records you are viewing.
-The options are All, Mis (missed calls), Ans (answered incoming calls) and Out (outgoing calls). - Use the done during a call or while alerting, this will also adjust the call or ring volume). - 2.
+The display will change to show your call log records. - Use the \ key to select which call log records you are viewing.
+The options are All, Mis (missed calls), Ans (answered incoming calls) and Out (outgoing calls). - Use the -<<< and >>>+ buttons to scroll through the list of matching names (Note: If done during a call or while alerting, this will also adjust the call or ring volume). - 2.
 Press the More soft key. - 3.
-Press the Del soft key to delete all your call log records.
+Press the Del\ soft key to delete all your call log records.